ypark9/yopa.page/content/blog/2025-12-09-deep-dive-into-agentcore-memory-architecture.md

   - Agent Memory
   - Bedrock
 tags:
-  - AgentCore
+  - Amazon Bedrock AgentCore
+  - AI Agents
-  - Memory Architecture
+  - Memory
+  - Multi-Tenancy
-  - Context Awareness
+  - Security
 ---

 Standard LLM applications are stateless: you have a great conversation, close the window, and the next session starts from scratch — the agent has no recollection of who you are.